- What is an online course?

 If you emailed your instructor and don't receive a reply within the time the instructor said they would reply in their syllabus, contact the Department Chair for the academic department for that class.

-If you are unable to reach the Department Chair, please contact the Distance Learning Department and we will help you find an alternative.
+If you are unable to reach the Department Chair, please contact the Distance Education Department and we will help you find an alternative.

 6. Where do I find the course descriptions for the online course I'm interested in?

-Course descriptions can be found on the Class Schedule Search webpage and in the AHC catalog.
+Course descriptions can be found on the Class Search webpage and in the AHC catalog.

 7. Will I have to come to campus to take tests or attend classes?